RebelGuy/chat-mate/projects/server/readme.md

 - `admin_aggregateUserId` (`number`): *Optional, admin-only.* Gets the list of channels linked to a particular user.

 Returns data with the following properties:
+- `registeredUser` (`PublicRegisteredUser`): The registered user to which the channels are attached.
 - `channels` (`PublicChannelInfo[]`): The channels linked to the user.

+### `POST /link/channels/:aggregateUserId/:defaultUserId`

+Adds a link between the given default user and aggregate user.

 ### `DELETE /link/channels/:defaultUserId`